Skip to main content

 The connectUser API lets you pass the userId.
 This userId is the string that will identify your user for Octopus.
 It needs to be unique and always refer to the same user.

 You can also pass profile information (nickname, bio, picture).
-These fields will be used differently depending of wether the field is associated (i.e. in the app managed fields that you provided during SDK initialization) or not:
+These fields will be used differently depending on whether the field is associated (i.e. in the app managed fields that you provided during SDK initialization) or not:

 • if the field is associated, each time the connectUser function will be called, Octopus will update the field in the user's community profile with the data you provided.
 Hence, the field in the community profile of the user will always be the same value as in its app profile